GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example: Contracts: Delete (DELETE) request for a Subaward report when only the subawardReportNumber was provided, Published and Reopened reports existed and both were deleted successfully.
+<summary>Example 3: Contracts: Delete (DELETE) request for a Subaward report when only the subawardReportNumber was provided, Published and Reopened reports existed and both were deleted successfully.
 One element is returned for each deleted report. </summary>
 <p>
 <code><pre>
 [